Two School Buses Involved In North Carolina Crash

 Authorities say there were no life-threatening injuries among the school children on board the buses.
 At Mission Hospital in Asheville, 15 middle school children and an adult bus driver were admitted to the emergency room.
 Officials at the hospital said all of those people are in stable condition.
 Parents of the school children have been notified.

 It is not yet clear what caused the crash to occur.
-A thorough investigation should bring the facts to light.
+A thorough investigation should bring facts to light.

 There are of course many potential risks on the road, including substance abuse and a host of electronic distractions.
 School bus drivers share these with motorists and truck drivers alike.
 Unlike cars or trucks, however, school buses generally do not have seat belts.
-That is concern for many safety advocates.
+That is a concern for many safety advocates.